 - Hot noodles on the slow boat – 20,000 kip ($2.50) per pot

-The best way to have a sweet journey on the Laos to Thailand slow boat
+The best way to have a sweet journey on Laos to Thailand slow boat

-The pictures I have include in this post are all taken along the epic boat ride from Laos to Thailand and you have the opportunity to grab take yourself some sweet snaps.
+The pictures I have included in this post are all taken along the epic boat ride from Laos to Thailand and you have the opportunity to grab take yourself some sweet snaps.

-People say take hoodie and pants on due to the cold wind in place along the rive Mekong, however mine just got used as a pillow.
+People say take hoodie and pants on due to the cold wind in place along the river Mekong, however, mine just got used as a pillow.
 But I would recommend taking them just in case it does get a little chilly.